-Fig. 3 shows CINEMA results inside and outside reactor vessel pressure.
+Fig. 2 shows CINEMA results on pressures inside and outside reactor vessel.
 After the SBLOCAs occur at 0 sec, the inside reactor vessel pressurizer pressure rapidly decreases to the saturation pressure.
-As the EDV and the ERV valves were opened, inside pressure of the reactor vessel pressure is equivalent to the outside pressure.
+As the EDV and the ERV valves were opened, inside pressure of the reactor vessel pressure is equivalent to the outside pressure by valve opening.
 As the coolant began to boil, the expansion of the coolant caused by a boiling was able to compensate for the break flow, and the pressure maintained a saturation pressure.
 The volumetric flow out through the break is greater than the coolant expansion caused by a boiling, and the pressure began to decrease again.
-Fig. 4 shows CINEMA results on the water level inside containment.
-The water level in the containment is very high by coolant inside reactor vessel from the EDV valve opening.
-This water level maintained by outer water injection to achieve the ERVC condition.

-Fig. 3.
-CINEMA results on inside and outside reactor vessel pressures.
+Fig. 2.
+CINEMA results on pressures inside and outside reactor vessel.